-If you find that there is an ESM firmware mismatch when you replace an ESM (see Table 15 on page 97), you must make corrections to match the ESM firmware as soon as background firmware operations, such as rebuilds and copybacks, have completed.
-Refer to Table 14 on page 90 for your particular upgrade procedure.
+If you find that there is an ESM firmware mismatch when you replace an ESM (see Table 18 on page 99), you must make corrections to match the ESM firmware as soon as background firmware operations, such as rebuilds and copybacks, have completed.
+Refer to Table 17 on page 92 for your particular upgrade procedure.
 In certain cases, you must schedule down time for the upgrade because there can be no I/O activity, including background firmware operations, to the storage subsystem at the time of the upgrade.

 See "EXP100 ESM CRU types, firmware, and release levels explained" on page 5 for more information about the different firmware release levels.
-Also, see "Determining firmware levels" on page 11 for more information on how to determine your current ESM card firmware version.
+Also, see "Determining firmware levels" on page 12 for more information on how to determine your current ESM card firmware version.

-Table 14.
+Table 17.
 ESM firmware upgrade procedures for replacing ESMs

-Existing ESM CRU firmware New ESM CRU firmware Upgrade procedure EXP100 R1 ESM firmware version 953A or earlier EXP100 R1 ESM firmware version 953A or earlier (but a different R1 version than the existing ESM It is recommended that you upgrade both the controller firmware and ESM firmware to either the same R1 ESM (953A or earlier) version or the R3 ESM version (956x or later).
-IBM strongly recommends that you upgrade to R3 ESM because this code level contains quality enhancements and Full High Availability EXP100 function.
-See "EXP100 ESM CRU types, firmware, and release levels explained" on page 5 for more information. firmware) CAUTION: If you plan to upgrade the ESM firmware to the R3 version, you must upgrade the ESM to the intermediate ESM firmware version 9554 first before upgrading to the R3 ESM version (956x or later).
-If you decide not to upgrade the configuration, you still must correct the ESM firmware mismatch, as described in the following steps.
+Existing ESM CRU firmware New ESM CRU firmware Upgrade procedure EXP100 R1 ESM firmware version 953A or earlier EXP100 R1 ESM firmware version 953A or earlier (but a different R1 version than the existing ESM firmware) this code level contains quality enhancements and Full High If you decide not to upgrade the configuration, you still must correct the ESM firmware mismatch, as described in the following steps.
 Important: Perform this ESM firmware upgrade during periods when you are not using the DS4000 storage subsystem.
 Schedule downtime for the upgrade.
 If you upgrade the ESM firmware with I/O activity to the storage subsystem, including background firmware operations, drives might be randomly marked as Failed, causing the RAID arrays to fail.
 Note: ESM firmware mismatch conditions must be corrected as soon as soon as background firmware operations, such as rebuilds and copybacks, have completed.
-In the Subsystem Management window, select Advanced → Download → Environmental (ESM) card firmware.
-2. When the Download Environmental (ESM) card firmware window opens, follow the online help to download the ESM firmware to the EXP100 enclosure with the new ESM.
+In the Subsystem Management window, select Advanced · Download → Environmental (ESM) card firmware.
+When the Download Environmental (ESM) card firmware window opens, follow the online help to download the ESM firmware to the EXP100 enclosure with the new ESM.
 Note: When you specify the file name of the firmware file to download, you might need to select All Files in the Files of type pull-down menu to display the correct file name for the ESM firmware file.
 If you do, then a warning window opens.
 Click OK when the warning window opens to continue.
-When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.
+3. When the ESM firmware download completes, verify that the ESM firmware mismatch error in the Subsystem Management window has been corrected.